ANSC Undergrads and Grads working on a sheep research project in Drs. Reed and Govoni's lab.

 While it is true that a student can major in any discipline, and as long as the entrance requirements for veterinary school are met, the student might be admitted.
 However, without experience working with animals, acceptance into vet school is less likely.
 To help students get this important experience, our program provides many opportunities in the classroom, laboratories, independent study and internships to "learn by doing."
 We have a solid record of success with our undergraduate students that persist in their goal of gaining admission into veterinary school.

-A2: Some schools require the Graduate Record Examination, so individual vet schools need to be consulted.
+Some schools require the Graduate Record Examination (GRE), so individual vet schools need to be consulted.
 A copy of "Veterinary Medical School Admission Requirements" is available to students in the Department of Animal Science Main Office (George White Bldg., Rm 107).

 First, the Department of Animal Science has a strong commitment to undergraduate education, including advising and teaching.
 Faculty and staff get to know their students/ advisees on a first-name basis and are readily accessible for consultation.
 This open approach provides students with the opportunity to "keep on track" with their academic pursuits.
-This commitment to undergraduate education by our faculty has been recognized with the following awards during the past five years:
+This commitment to undergraduate education by our faculty has been recognized with the following awards in recent years:

 Members of Pre-Vet club assist a vet with a jaguar in Honduras while on Alternative Spring Break